apache/mynewt-site/docs/os/tutorials/arduino_zero.md

 ### Watch the LED blink

-Congratulations!.
-You have create a Mynewt operating system running on the Arduino Zero.
-The LED is toggled by one task running on the Mynewt OS.
+Congratulations!
+You have created a Mynewt operating system running on the Arduino Zero.
+The LED right next to the power LED should be blinking.
+It is toggled by one task running on the Mynewt OS.